There was no pity in his eyes as he surveyed the damages.

 A small dank and almost empty room.
-The shard hung on a wall within; traces of ancient magic could be sensed circulating within it.
-He stepped forth to grab it.
+The shard hung on a wall within.
+Traces of ancient magic could be sensed circulating within it.
+He stepped forth to grab the shard.

 “Asiran.
 Gelnos Pleiss Vaynaras Toralg Zucet!
 Delovus Tretos Valatos!”
 Zavon quickly invoked, and the room was sealed once again.